GeoMOER/moer-mpg-data-analysis/docs/units/_unit10/unit10-02_time_series_analysis.md

 # Trend estimation
-While the above helps us in decomposing a time series into several components, one is sometimes also interested in some kind of linear trend over time.
-Since seasonal signals strongly influence such trends, one generally removes the seasonal signal and analysis the anomalies.
-In order to remove the seasonal signal, one can average over all values for each month and substract it from the original time series:
+While the above helps us in decomposing a time series into several components, we are sometimes also interested in linear trends over time.
+Since seasonal signals strongly influence such trends, we generally remove the seasonal signal and analyse the anomalies.
+In order to remove the seasonal signal, we can average over all values for each month and subtract it from the original time series:

 ```r
 monthly_mean <- aggregate(tam$Ta, by = list(substr(tam$Date, 6, 7)), FUN = mean)